What Is a Duplex?

 While there are many advantages to owning a duplex, there are also some disadvantages to consider.

 Potentially Higher Tenant Turnover: One of the main disadvantages of a duplex is that tenants may view the property with more of an “apartment” mentality, with a shared wall, driveway, yard and/or other common areas that aren’t available for the tenant’s exclusive enjoyment.
 This may cause some tenants to perceive their unit as having a lack of privacy or being more susceptible to noise.
-Such issues may contribute to higher tenant turnover than a single-family home.
+Such issues may contribute to higher tenant turnover than a single-family home, although both tenants (if both units are rented out) rarely leave at the same time.

 Tenants May Care Less About The Property: In certain markets, renters in single-family homes tend to take better care of the property and treat it more like owners, because 100% of the property’s square footage is used only by the tenant, with no shared common space.
 This may lave some tenants to be more invested in their neighborhood and stay longer whereas multi-unit tenants may be more transient in nature and therefore less conscientious about treating their unit with care.